Salesforce Success Story: 3X ROI Within 12 Months

 5. Overall Revenue Growth

-The combined effect of these improvements resulted in a revenue increase of over 30 percent within two years.
+The combined effect of these improvements resulted in a revenue increase of over 30 per cent within two years.

 Cultural and Organizational Transformation